le0m/led-matrix/README.md

 # Usage

 On first boot the esp32 creates a WiFi network with name `esp32-led-matrix` and password `daftpunk` (hardcoded in `src/wifi.h`).
-Connect to it, turn the frame upside down and scan the QR code to visit the web UI, where the WiFi name and password can be configured (stored in plain JSON in the flash memory).
+Connect to it, turn the frame upside down and scan the QR code to visit the web UI, where the WiFi SSID and password can be configured (stored in plain JSON in the flash memory).
 The esp32 will then connect to the provided WiFi and show a different QR code to visit the web UI on that network.

 ## Display modes